 The Bay of Bengal is the largest bay in the world and the Marina Beach Chennai is a natural city beach and supposedly the second largest in the world.
-You can see fishermen in the backdrop of the early morning sun spreading their nets in the blue waters of the Bay .
-Playful children enjoying the waves coming ashore and retreating swiftly , building sand castles in the white sands of the beach & later jumping on them to break them , people eating raw mangoes or sundal (hot chickpeas mixed with coconut, chills & a dash of lime) and enjoying the sandy beaches.
-These are some picture post cards views of the Marina Beach.
+Also, you can see fishermen dropping their nets in the backdrop of the early morning sun.
+Further, playful children enjoy the waves coming ashore and retreating swiftly.
+For example ,they like building sand castles in the white sands of the beach & later jumping on them to break them.
+Further, there are people eating raw mangoes or sundal (hot chickpeas mixed with coconut, mangoes & a dash of lime) and enjoying the sandy beaches.
+These are some picture post cards views of the Marina Beach,TamilNadu.

-This memorial marks the beginning of the 13 km stretch of the beach.
-The roundabout pathway surrounding the memorial was earlier called the “Cupid’s Bow”, where the high society met, conversed and romanced during the British era in early 19th century.
+As a matter of fact, this memorial marks the beginning of the 13 km stretch of the beach.
+For instance, The roundabout pathway surrounding the memorial was earlier called the “Cupid’s Bow”.
+As a matter of fact, this is where the high society met, conversed and romanced during the British era in early 19th century.
 Subsequently, a war memorial was constructed in memory of the allied soldiers who lost their lives during World War I and World War II.
-One can see the armed forces paying homage to martyrs on the Army Day, Infantry Day, NCC Day, Navy Day and on Vijay Diwas.
+For example, One can see the armed forces paying homage to martyrs on the Army Day, Infantry Day, NCC Day, Navy Day and on Vijay Diwas.

 The current structure replaced the old one in 1977.
 It has an elevator and also houses the meteorological department.
 This is the fourth lighthouse to be built for the city, the eacheck rlier ones being built around Fort St. George and George Town in north Chennai.

-The last landmark is called the Church for Mother Mary, also known as “Our Lady of Health” “(Arogya Matha Church”) and supposed to possess healing powers.
+Finally, the last landmark is called the Church for Mother Mary, also known as “Our Lady of Health” “(Arogya Matha Church”) and supposed to possess healing powers.
 Sick patients offer candles shaped like the diseased body parts in this shrine and they offer gold or silver when they are completely healed.
 The shrine is very popular with persons of all faiths.

 An international cricket stadium where cricket matches have been played between India and other world class teams.

-University of Madras.
 Established in 1857, it is one of the oldest and premier universities in India.
 The University has six campuses across Chennai.
 The historical Senate House is situated in this premises.
 The University boasts of several world renowned scholars such as Nobel Laureate Sir C V Raman, the great mathematician Srinivas Ramanujam and Sarvepalli Radhakrishnan, and Dr. APJ Abdul Kalam – both ex Presidents of India.

-Queen Mary’s College.
-The first women’s college of Chennai and the third in the country, this college was started in 1914.
-The college was named after the Queen of England and played a major role in women’s emancipation under Ms de La Hey, its first principal.
+As a matter of fact, This is the first women’s college of Chennai and the third in the country.
+For instance, this college was started in 1914.
+T In other words, the college was named after the Queen of England and played a major role in women’s emancipation under Ms de La Hey, its first principal.